axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/menu.rst

 ------------

 By default Portal main menu has 4 items: Processes, Tasks, Cases and Statistics.
-You can remove these items or add your own items.
+You can remove these items or add your own items, it will effect to the homepage selection in user profile, the menu items, which are not external link, are shown in the homepage selection.

 |default-menu-items|